 Each patient’s situation is unique.
 Dr. Herbst will usually take a panoramic X-ray to determine whether your tooth will need to be removed.
 If she recommends the removal of your wisdom teeth, it is best to have them removed sooner rather than later.

-Since the impacted tooth may still be under the gums and embedded in your jaw bone, the doctor might have to remove a portion of the covering bone to extract the tooth.
-To minimize the amount of bone removed with the tooth, your wisdom tooth may be “sectioned” (cut into pieces) so each piece can be removed through a small opening in the bone.
+Since the impacted tooth may still be under the gums and embedded in your jawbone, the doctor might have to remove a portion of the covering bone to extract the tooth.
+To minimize the amount of bone removed from the tooth, your wisdom tooth may be “sectioned” (cut into pieces) so each piece can be removed through a small opening in the bone.